-The 2013 commercial results and industrial performance in 2014 confirmed its capability to meet customer commitments, as well as the benefits of the company’s steps to further increase agility, enhance reactivity, improve the decision-making process, and to simplify processes by reducing interfaces and improving lead-times – which have enabled it to maintain the market leadership position for both single-aisle and widebody jetliners sized at above 100 seats.
+Airbus’ commercial results and industrial performance in 2014 confirmed its capability to meet customer commitments, as well as the benefits of its steps to further increase competitiveness and agility – enabling it to maintain market leadership position for both single-aisle and widebody jetliners sized at above 100 seats.

 Airbus 2015-2034 Global Market Forecast

 Airbus projects a need for 31,358 new passenger and freighter aircraft – valued at over $4.6 trillion – over the next 20 years, based on its latest Global Market Forecast (GMF): “Flying on demand.”

 Unveiled in September 2014, this forward-looking view – which covers the 2014-2033 timeframe – factors in such key market drivers as demographics, trade, tourism flows, oil prices, environmental issues and competition will shape the aviation industry’s continued evolution and expansion.

 Airbus expects that air travel will increasingly become an expectation for passengers – with traffic growth in emerging markets such as Asia-Pacific (5.7 per cent) and the Middle East (7.1 per cent) driving a worldwide annual increase of 4.7 per cent over this period.
 Domestic China is forecast to be the largest traffic flow by 2033 with 11.9 per cent of world traffic, while in 20 years Asia-Pacific airlines will fly 36 per cent of total passenger traffic– approximately the same as North American and European carriers combined.

 As a result, the total worldwide fleet of passenger and freighter aircraft will increase to 37,500 aircraft by 2033, according to Airbus’ latest Global Market Forecast with the estimated requirement for some 22,000 new single-aisle aircraft, approximately 7,800 twin-aisle widebodies and around 1,500 very large aircraft.

 Access the latest Global Market Forecast in the Airbus website’s Company section.

 ORDERS & DELIVERIES

-With more than 13,000 aircraft ordered by international customers, Airbus is an undisputed world leader in the civil air transport marketplace.
+With more than 15,000 aircraft ordered by international customers through 2014, Airbus is an undisputed world leader in the civil air transport marketplace.